coda/packs-sdk/docs/guides/development/cli.md

 ## Getting started

-The easiest way to get started it to follow the tutorial [Get started on your local machine][quickstart_cli], which will walk you through the setup and basic usage of the CLI.
+The easiest way to get started is to follow the tutorial [Get started on your local machine][quickstart_cli], which will walk you through the setup and basic usage of the CLI.

 [View Tutorial][quickstart_cli]{ .md-button }